Skip to content

 Built for humans and agents

 A structured API that LLMs can call directly.
-Python and Node.js SDKs designed for AI agent workflows — no screen scraping or macro hacks.
+Node.js SDK designed for AI agent workflows — no screen scraping or macro hacks.

 • Node.js SDK via N-API with native performance